Olympique Marseille gets back to winning ways after key 1-4 victory against Brest

-Olympique de Marseille win its first Ligue 1 match since last February 13th after beating Stade Brestois on the road for 4-1.
+Olympique de Marseille won their first Ligue 1 match since last February 13th after beating Stade Brestois on the road for 4-1.
 Jorge Sampaoli's side were visibly better than its rival since the very beginning and took a key victory if they want to pursue UEFA Champions League group stage places.

 The first goal of the match came rapidly since Brazilian midfielder Gerson was one-on-one with goalkeeper Marco Bizot and didn't hesitate after receiving the ball from Arkadiusz Milik at the 3rd minute of play.
 With this early advantage, Marseille managed to play calmly, without mistakes and showing its potencial regardless of the negative streak they were having in Ligue 1.